IsaiahGrace/isaiahgrace.github.io/byte-size/wheelwriter.md

 # Design a real PCB

 About a month after I completed the proto board, I wanted to practice my KiCad PCB skills, and I selected this project as a great option for a simple PCB layout.
 It's dead simple, just a bunch of pin headers connected together, no other components.
 This PCB has been fabricated and is in Maine, but I'm in Michigan right now.
-So I can't see it yet, but here are some images from kicad showing off the design and some 3D models of the Proton C, courtesy of the QMK firmware team.
+So I can't see it yet, but here are some images from KiCad showing off the design and some 3D models of the Proton C, courtesy of the QMK firmware team.

 ![Wheelwriter30 PCB](/media/wheelwriter30-pcb.png)
 ![Wheelwriter30 render front](/media/wheelwriter30-pcb-front.jpg)